Highlights

 Once when we were returning from two insane asylums which he had arranged for the class to visit, and at one of which we had seen a dangerous, almost naked maniac, I remember his saying, ‘President Eliot might not like to admit that there is no sharp line between himself and the men we have just seen, but it is true.’Introduction

-My dear Holt, —At the risk of displeasing you, I think I won’t have my photograph taken, even at no cost to myself.
+—At the risk of displeasing you, I think I won’t have my photograph taken, even at no cost to myself.
 I abhor this hawking about of everybody’s phiz which is growing on every hand, and don’t see why having written a book should expose one to it.
 I am sorry that you should have succumbed to the supposed trade necessity.
 In any case, I will stand on my rights as a free man.
 You may kill me, but you shan’t publish my photograph.
 Put a blank “thumbnail” in its place.
 Very very sorry to displease a man whom I love so much.
-Always lovingly yours, WM.
-JAMES.
+Always lovingly yours,

 I had two days spoiled by a psychological experiment with mescal, an intoxicant used by some of our Southwestern Indians in their religious ceremonies, a sort of cactus bud, of which the U. S. Government had distributed a supply to certain medical men, including Weir Mitchell, who sent me some to try.
 He had himself been “in fairyland.”
 It gives the most glorious visions of color—every object thought of appears in a jeweled splendor unknown to the natural world.
 It disturbs the stomach somewhat, but that, according to W. M., was a cheap price, etc. I took one bud three days ago, was violently sick for 24 hours, and had no other symptom whatever except that and the Katzenjammer the following day.
 I will take the visions on trust!